seereason/process-extras/README.md

 # Contributing

-This project is available on [GitHub](https://github.com/davidlazar/process-extras) and [Bitbucket](https://bitbucket.org/davidlazar/process-extras/).
-You may contribute changes using either.
+This project is available on [GitHub](https://github.com/seereason/process-extras.)
+You may contribute changes there.

-Please report bugs and feature requests using the [GitHub issue tracker](https://github.com/davidlazar/process-extras/issues).
+Please report bugs and feature requests using the [GitHub issue tracker](https://github.com/ddssff/process-extras/issues).